-Finally, you can take another super jeep tour into the Highlands, this time heading to the vividly coloured geothermal mountains of Kerlingarfjoll.
+Finally, you can take another super jeep tour into the Highlands, this time heading to the vividly colored geothermal mountains of Kerlingarfjoll.
 Not only will you be able to hike through an incredible part of the country’s interior with stunning glacial views, but you’ll be able to bask in the naturally occurring geothermal pools of Hveravellir.

 Otherwise, you could take one of two exciting tours.

 Firstly, you could head to Thingvellir National Park, one of Iceland's most beautiful, interesting, and popular spots, to enjoy an unconventional snorkeling tour.
 Equipped with a drysuit, you will enter the otherworldly Silfra ravine and marvel over the 328 ft (100m) of visibility the site boasts and its incredible underwater sites.

 To make this even more exciting, Thingvellir is located between two tectonic plates, meaning you will technically be swimming between the continents.

 Your second choice is to embark on an adventure that can only be done in Iceland: a descent into a magma chamber.
 With the use of a mining lift, you will literally be lowered into a volcano, where you can marvel over its sheer size and the vividness of the colors that stain the walls.